A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Results and Discussion

 \subsection{RGs Execution}

-Following the interconnected system introduced in section~\ref{sec:system}, we demonstrate how to implement our proposed model in section~\ref{sec:RGs}, enabling fine-tunable entanglement generation and, ultimately, the execution of RGs through a noisy, controllable quantum communication channel.
+Following the interconnected system introduced in Section~\ref{sec:II-C}, we demonstrate how to implement our proposed model in Section~\ref{sec:II-A}, enabling fine-tunable entanglement generation and, ultimately, the execution of RGs through a noisy, controllable quantum communication channel.
 While the focus here is on the CNOT gate, this approach can be generalized to any CU operation, as the CNOT is a special case where the target gate is the Pauli-X operator.
 This generality makes the method applicable to a wide range of quantum algorithms.

-As shown in Fig.\ref{f:SimulateGates} (a) and (b), we emulate the noisy RGs protocols on a single quantum chip by partitioning two sets of qubits on a single chip as QPUs.
+As shown in Fig.~\ref{f:SimulateGates}(a) and (b), we emulate the noisy RG protocols on a single quantum chip by partitioning two sets of qubits on a single chip as QPUs.
 In this example, QPU A comprises $q_{1}^{A}$ to $q_{3}^{A}$, and QPU B includes $q_{1}^{B}$ to $q_{4}^{B}$.
 Our goal is to apply a remote CNOT gate with $q_{1}^{A}$ as the control and $q_{4}^{B}$ as the target qubit.
-To emulate the noisy communication channel—composed of optical fiber and transducers—we adopt the CM by discretizing the environment into segments, each represented as a qubit.
+To emulate the noisy communication channel, composed of optical fiber and transducers, we adopt the CM by discretizing the environment into segments, each represented as a qubit.

-We use an additional environment qubit into each emulated QPU—labeled $q_{2}^{A}$ and $q_{2}^{B}$, shown as yellow circles—to represent environmental interactions.
-These qubits do not correspond to any physical qubits in the actual device; instead, they are introduced to emulate the effects of the environment.
-To visually distinguish them from the real qubits in our diagrams, we depict their circuit line using dashed lines.
-For emulation efficiency, we use only one environment qubit per QPU and exploit IBM's \texttt{Reset} operation to recycle the qubit across multiple interactions, thereby minimizing total qubit usage.
+We use an additional environment qubit in each emulated QPU, labeled $q_{2}^{A}$ and $q_{2}^{B}$, shown as yellow circles in Fig.~\ref{f:SimulateGates}, to represent environmental interactions.
+These qubits do not correspond to physical qubits in the actual device; instead, they are introduced to emulate the effects of the environment.
+To visually distinguish them from the real qubits in our diagrams, we depict their circuit lines using dashed lines.
+We use only one environment qubit per QPU and exploit IBM's \texttt{Reset} operation to recycle it across multiple collision steps.
+The \texttt{Reset} operation reinitializes the environment qubit to the $\ket{0}$ state before each new interaction.
+Although its hardware implementation internally involves measurement and conditional operations, the resulting measurement outcomes are neither recorded nor used by the emulation protocol.
+This reinitialization is also essential for maintaining the Markovian assumption underlying the CM, as it effectively implements the environment refresh implied by the partial trace in Eq.~\ref{eq:dynamics}.
+By removing any information retained from previous interactions, it ensures that each collision occurs with an independent environment state and prevents memory effects between successive channel segments.
+Consequently, the protocol does not rely on heralding, post-selection, or protocol-level feed-forward control.